-The duration of HST in Public Health Medicine will usually be 4 years in supervised and approved training posts.
-Trainees who have not completed their Master's in Public Health or an equivalent degree course prior to commencing Year 1 of HST are required to spend 4.5 years in training.
+The duration of HST in Public Health Medicine is 4 years in supervised and approved training posts for Trainees who have completed their Master's in Public Health by the commence of the HST programme.
+Trainees who have not completed their Master's in Public Health or an equivalent degree course prior to commencing Year 1 of HST will have a 4.5 years programme duration.